sritchie73/NetRep/README.md

 install_github("sritchie73/fastModPres")
 ```

+## Software dependencies: Installation troubleshooting

+`fastModPres` and its dependencies require several third party libraries to be
+installed.
+If not found, installation of the package will fail.

+The `g++` compiler is required for the `bigmemory` package to install,
+`gfortran` is required for the `statmod` package to install, and a `BLAS`
+library is required for `RcppArmadillo` to install.

+BLAS libraries must be installed prior to the installation of R, otherwise R
+won't link to them correctly and `RcppArmadillo` will fail to install.
+You've
+encountered this error if `RcppArmadillo` partially compiles, but then throws
+an error about failing to link to `-llapack`.
+LAPACK libraries come bundled with
+most BLAS libraries.

+Operating specific instructions to follow.

 ## Testing
 To ensure the package has installed correctly and will run on your system, run the following: